seL4/sel4-tutorials/tutorials/untyped/untyped.md

 Untyped capabilities have a boolean property *device* which indicates whether the memory is writable by the kernel or not: it may not be backed by RAM but some other device, or it may be in an area of RAM not addressable by the kernel.
-Device untyped capabilities can only be retyped intro frame objects (physical memory frames, which can be mapped into virtual memory), and cannot be written to by the kernel.
+Device untyped capabilities can only be retyped into frame objects (physical memory frames, which can be mapped into virtual memory), and cannot be written to by the kernel.